abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_features_harris/py_features_harris.rst

 In this chapter,

     * We will understand the concepts behind Harris Corner Detection.
-    * We will use the function **cv2.cornerHarris()**
+    * We will see the functions: **cv2.cornerHarris()**, **cv2.cornerSubPix()**

 Theory
 ==========

 In last chapter, we saw that corners are regions in the image with large variation in intensity in all the directions.
-One early attempt to find these corners was done by **Chris Harris & Mike Stephens** in their paper **A Combined Corner and Edge Detector**, so now it is called Harris Corner Detector.
+One early attempt to find these corners was done by **Chris Harris & Mike Stephens** in their paper **A Combined Corner and Edge Detector** in 1988, so now it is called Harris Corner Detector.
 He took this simple idea to a mathematical form.
 It basically finds the difference in intensity for a displacement of :math:`(u,v)` in all directions.
 This is expressed as below:

 .. math::